viters/docs/cookbook/add-a-recipe.md

 First we need to confirm your recipe is a viable candidate.

-If the cookbooks were filled with dozens of recipes showing how to do the exact same thing, it would be a cumbersome developer experience.
+If the cookbook were filled with dozens of recipes showing how to do the exact same thing, it would be a cumbersome developer experience.
 Additionally, one's recipe might actually be an inefficient or dangerous way to handle something.
 To help avoid these types of issues, follow these steps before putting fingers to the keyboard.